Comoros: Languages

 The most common languages in the Comoros are the Comorian languages, collectively known as Shikomori.
 They are related to Swahili, and the four different variants (Shingazidja, Shimwali, Shindzwani and Shimaore) are spoken on each of the four islands.
 Arabic and Latin scripts are both used, Arabic being the more widely used, and an official orthography has recently been developed for the Latin script.

 Arabic and French are also official languages, along with Comorian.
 Arabic is widely known as a second language, being the language of Quranic teaching.
 French is the administrative language and the language of most non-Quranic formal education.

 Religion

 Sunni Islam is the dominant religion, followed by as much as 99% of the population.
-Comoros is the only Muslim-majority country in Southern Africa and the third southernmost Muslim-majority territory after Mayotte and the Australian territory of Cocos Islands.
+Comoros is the only Muslim-majority country in Southern Africa and one of the three southernmost Muslim-majority territories, along with Mayotte and the Australian territory of Cocos Islands.

 A minority of the population of the Comoros are Christian, both Catholic and Protestant denominations are represented, and most Malagasy residents are also Christian.
 Immigrants from metropolitan France are mostly Catholic.

 Health

 There are 15 physicians per 100,000 people.
 The fertility rate was 4.7 per adult woman in 2004.
 Life expectancy at birth is 67 for females and 62 for males.

+In the 2024 Global Hunger Index (GHI), Comoros ranks 81st out of 127 countries with sufficient data, with a score of 18.8, which indicates a moderate level of hunger.